gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy leaned back gingerly against the crippled bot.
 It rotated its head to study her.
 After a moment she draped an arm over its back to steady herself.
-It wasn't actually more comfortable than just sitting upright, but somehow it was more comforting.
+It wasn't any more comfortable than just sitting upright, but somehow it was more comforting.

 Against all odds her eyes began to close.